- What Are the Symptoms of Mammary Cancer In Cats?

 Right behind cancerous masses themselves, problems with the lymph nodes are a telltale sign of cancer.
 When lymph nodes become enlarged, it's an indication that the disease is beginning to metastasize, which means it's spreading to other parts of the body.

 There is a common misconception that only female cats can get breast cancer.
 If you think about the reasoning behind this assumption, it starts to make a lot of sense.
 Carcinomas demarcate breast cancer in the breasts.
-Since females grow breasts, people apply that logic to cats and assume that only female cats can get malignant mammary tumors.
+Since females grow breasts, people apply that logic to cats and assume that only female cats can get malignant tumors in the breast tissue.

-However, to answer the question, "can all cats get breast cancer?" we must look more closely at breast cancer across the board, not just cats.
+However, to answer the question, "can all cats get a mammary tumor?" we must look more closely at cancer across the board, not just cats.
 To do this, let's talk about how malignant mammary tumors grow.

-The Risk Factors of Breast Cancer in Cats
+The Risk Factors of Mammary Cancer in Cats

-Even though all cats are fair game, and it's possible for any cat to receive a breast cancer diagnosis, not every cat gets breast gland cancer.
+Even though all cats are fair game, and it's possible for any cat to receive a cancer diagnosis, not every cat gets mammary carcinoma.
 What sets cats with cancer apart from cats that never contract a tumor in their entire lives?
 Most times, it all comes down to risk factors.

-There are a few risk factors that predispose particular cats to feline mammary tumors in cats, including:
+There are a few risk factors that predispose particular cats to mammary tumors including:

 - Age of diagnosis